 - Cognitive symptoms - these affect the person's thought processes.
 They may be positive or negative symptoms, for example, poor concentration is a negative symptom.

 - Emotional symptoms - these are usually negative symptoms, such as blunted emotions.

 Below is a list of the major symptoms:

 - Thought disorder - the person may jump from one subject to another for no logical reason.
 The speaker may be hard to follow.
-The patient's speech might be muddled and incoherent.
-In some cases the patient may believe that somebody is messing with his/her mind.

-Other symptoms schizophrenia patients may experience include:
+Other symptoms may include:

 - Poor expression of emotions - responses to happy or sad occasions may be lacking, or inappropriate.